-....To understand a dam you want to catch it young, when the steam shovels are taking bites out of the mountainside above the river, and making funny faces as they spit out mouthfuls of rock into the trucks that take it to be cru shed.
-Most of the tourists go to Norris, but that dam is finished now, and quiet, while last summer you could see one being built by going up into the hills to Hiwassee.
-RE: excerpt from God's Valley People and Power Along the Ten nessee (1939) Left: caption: "Map is from the book The Hiwassee Valley Proj ects, Government Printing Office a mile or so form a place where it serves no useful purpose to a place where it can do some good.
+"...To understand a dam you want to catch it young, when the steam shovels are taking bites out of the mountainside above the river, and making funny faces as they spit out mouthfuls of rock into the trucks that take it to be crushed.
+Most of the tourists go to Norris, but that dam is finished now, and quiet, while last summer you could see one being built by going up into the hills to Hiwassee..."

+RE: excerpt from God's Valley - People and Power Along the Tennessee (1939)

+Left: caption: "Map is from the book The Hiwassee Valley Projects, Government Printing Office, 1948"

+"...The job is just what one of the TVA engineers called it, moving a mountain half a mile or so from a place where it serves no useful purpose to a place where it can do some good.
 These hills have been here so long it may seem a hard thing to move them; but after all they are dead rock now.
 The dams are new rock, growing right under your eyes..."

-RE: excerpt from God's Valley - People and Power Along the Tennessee (1939) 619
+RE: excerpt from God's Valley - People and Power Along the Tennessee (1939)